 Keep your neck supported with a comforting pillow

 Just because you’re traveling doesn’t mean you have to skip small luxuries like a comforting pillow.
 Sleeping on a stiff neck for one night can quickly turn into a bigger problem.
-Using a down alternative pillow can help your neck stay supported all night without causing allergies or irritation.
+Using a

 The bottom line: No matter how you choose to spend your summer, make sure healthy sleep is at the top of your priorities list.
 You can’t enjoy everything the day has to offer if you cut corners on your bedtime routine.
 Quality sleep on camping or road trips is quite literally the key to being a happy camper—pun intended.